antonia43/careercorner/cctesting-main/careercorner2/README.md

 ### For Students:

-Students face vague psycotechnical tests at school that don't connect interests to real university options.
-Grades exist in isolation requiring manual calculation of the final highschool grade and university degree search.
+Students face psycotechnical tests at school that don't connect interests to real university options, yielding vague results that don't help in decision making.
+Grades exist in isolation requiring manual calculation of the final highschool grade in order to find suitable degrees.
-Professionals send CVs everyday but get no structured skill analysis or interview practice catered to their needs.
-Information scatters across DGES sites, LinkedIn and generic, easily bypassable career quizzes.

 - Vague school career tests lacking personalization
 - Confusion about degree choices and university options
-- No connection between grades, interests, and real admission data
+- No real time connection between grades, interests, and real admission data
 - Information scattered across multiple platforms (DGES, university sites)

 ### For Professionals:

+Professionals send CVs everyday but get no structured skill analysis or interview practice catered to their needs, which might be beneficial if they want to succeed.
+Additionally, some professionals might want a career change but don't know what skills they can explore.

 - Difficulty identifying transferable skills for career changes
 - Generic job search tools without personalized insights